KauzClay/docs-tap/scst-scan/install-trivy-integration.hbs.md

 ## <a id='relocate'></a> Relocate images to a registry

-VMware recommends relocating the images from VMware Tanzu Network registry to your own container image registry before installing.
+VMware recommends relocating the images from `tanzu.packages.broadcom.com` to your own container image registry before installing.

 {{> 'partials/scst-scan/scan-1-0-deprecation' }}

-Trivy is in the Alpha development phase, is not packaged as part of the Tanzu Application Platform package, and is hosted on the VMware Project Repository instead of VMware Tanzu Network.
+Trivy is in the Alpha development phase, is not packaged as part of the Tanzu Application Platform package, and is hosted on the VMware Project Repository instead of `tanzu.packages.broadcom.com`.
 If you relocated the Tanzu Application Platform images, you might also want to relocate the Trivy package.

-If you don’t relocate the images, Trivy installation depends on VMware Tanzu Network for continued operation, and VMware Tanzu Network offers no uptime guarantees.
+If you don’t relocate the images, Trivy installation depends on `tanzu.packages.broadcom.com` for continued operation, and `tanzu.packages.broadcom.com` offers no uptime guarantees.
 The option to skip relocation is documented for evaluation and proof-of-concept only.

 For information about supported registries, see the registry's documentation.